weathermanbarnes/wxlib/doc/source/use.rst

 Dynlib is designed to work well with python.
 The example scripts in :ref:`sec_examples` give a good impression of how to use Fortran routines from python.

-A comprehensive list of available functions is in :ref:`sec_api`.
+A comprehensive list of available functions is in the :ref:`sec_api`.

 Using with NCL